Breastfeeding Information and Support

 - Understands that breastfeeding is important to health

-- Will support your breastfeeding goals, and welcome you to breastfeed during dropoff and pickup
+- Will support your feeding goals and welcomes you to breastfeed during drop off and pickup

 - Has a policy about how to store and offer expressed breastmilk